jotiaine/jotiaine/README.md

 #### The goal is to become a proficient software engineer and I'm willing to put in the work.
 Zero fluff.
 - 🔭 I’m currently working on all kinds of JS projects to solidify what I've learned so far.
 - 🌱 I’m currently learning JavaScript, ReactJS, Angular,  Node.js, Python & Bootstrap
-- 👯 I’m looking to collaborate on anyone who wants to become a better developer!
+- 👯 I’m looking to collaborate with anyone who wants to become a better developer!
 - ⚡ Fun fact: I have too many Udemy courses atm.

 - 📫 How to reach me: support@jonitiainen.com